IronLanguages/codeplex/Doc/dotnet-integration.rst

        # Other methods of IDictionary not overriden for brevity

    d = MyDictionary()
-   # Used Reflection instead of using a statically-typed language
+   # Use Reflection to simulate a call from another .NET language
    tryGetValue = clr.GetClrType(StrFloatDictionary).GetMethod("TryGetValue")
    for key in ("yes", "no"):
        args = System.Array[object]([key, 0.0])